Top 10 Tips for Encouraging Your Baby to Sleep Through the Night

 As a mother Sofie understands that total, all-consuming obsession with sleep that a baby or child can introduce into your family, not just because she’s an accredited sleep trainer, but because she’s experienced it first hand.
 She explains, “My first son never slept!”

 Sofie really does not want other parents to have to go through a the sleep-deprived blur and steep learning curve that she did, so today she’s very generously sharing her top ten sleep tips with us.
-Remember these are general tips and all babies are different, so Sofie will be very happy to talk to you about ways she can help with your child’s sleep problems.
+Remember these are general tips and all babies are different.

 TOP 10 BABY SLEEP TIPS